 So now that you know how to combine two decorating styles, what happens if you want to go full wild and mix more than two?
 Although it seems impossible, the 80/20 rule can actually still work!
 You just have to alter your percentages a little to each style and remember that your main style should always be dominant.
 For example, 60% farmhouse, 20% modern, 20% boho.
 The key to combining styles is to identify similar elements and include common threads!

 No matter what styles you’re mixing, you always want to make sure they complement one another.
 By following the 80/20 rule and using similar elements, you’ll find it super easy when it comes to combining interior design styles to highlight your home.
-Create a hybrid look in your interior when you decorate using two or more styles!
+Create the perfect look in your interior when you decorate using two or more styles!